d2l-ai/d2l-en/chapter_linear-classification/image-classification-dataset.md

 ## Loading the Dataset

-Since the Fashion-MNIST dataset is so useful, all major major frameworks provide preprocessed versions of it.
+Since the Fashion-MNIST dataset is so useful, all major frameworks provide preprocessed versions of it.
 We can  [**download and read it into memory using built-in framework utilities.**]

 ```{.python .input}
 %%tab mxnet